videolan/x265/doc/reST/cli.rst

 judder is happening, and allow the encoder to use some blur in these areas of high motion.

+In 444, chroma gets twice as much resolution, so halve the quality when psy-rd is enabled.
+So when psy-rd is enabled for 444 videos, cbQpOffset and crQpOffset are set to value 6, if they are not explicitly set.

 .. option:: --psy-rd <float>

 	Influence rate distortion optimizated mode decision to preserve the